ValentineFernandes/MySQL-Assignment/README.md

 WHERE AddressLine LIKE '%l';
 ```

-/* 25.
-From the following table, write a SQL query to find those employees whose AddressLine values with 'rg' in between.
-Return complete information about the employees. */
+25. From the following table, write a SQL query to find those employees whose AddressLine values with 'rg' in between.
+Return complete information about the employees.

 ```javascript
 SELECT *
 FROM Employee
 WHERE AddressLine LIKE '%rg%';
 ```

+# LICENSE
+This assignment is under <a href="https://github.com/ValentineFernandes/MySQL-Assignment/blob/main/LICENSE">MIT</a> license.